FAQ icon

 Ann Arbor, Michigan 48109-1259

-Liz is passionate about advancing equitable learning opportunities through digital technologies by bringing research in educational technologies to P-12 practice.
-Liz is a clinical professor of education technologies and teacher education at The University of Michigan in Ann Arbor, MI.
-She is the lead faculty in education technology and teaches courses in education technology for the undergraduate elementary, undergraduate secondary, and Masters and Certification programs.
-She authored five books Toys to Tools: Connecting Student Cell Phones to Education, Cell Phones in the Classroom: A Practical Guide for the K-12 Educator, Help Your Child Learn With Their Cell Phone and Web 2.0, Learning First, Technology Second, and Learning First, Technology Second: In Practice.
-In addition, Liz has published numerous articles and book chapters on topics related to educational technology in prominent publications such as Education Leadership, School Administrator Magazine, Scholastic, Edutopia, ISTE's Edtekhub, ASCD, and School Library Connection .
-Liz has done consulting work and has been a featured and keynote speaker at conferences all over the United States and Canada.
-Liz has won awards for her teaching and her work on the Triple E framework, including UM Golden Apple Teaching Awards, ISTE’s Making IT Happen Award and Bronze Award for ICT Support and Services, at the Reimagine Education Awards.
+Liz is passionate about advancing equitable learning opportunities through digital technologies by translating educational technology research into P-12 practice.
+She is a clinical professor of educational technologies and teacher education at the University of Michigan in Ann Arbor.
+As lead faculty in educational technology, Liz teaches courses for undergraduate elementary and secondary students, as well as in master's programs.
+She is the author of five books: Toys to Tools: Connecting Student Cell Phones to Education; Cell Phones in the Classroom: A Practical Guide for the K-12 Educator; Help Your Child Learn With Their Cell Phone and Web 2.0; Learning First, Technology Second; and Learning First, Technology Second: In Practice.
+Liz has published numerous articles and book chapters on educational technology topics in prominent publications such as Educational Leadership, School Administrator Magazine, Scholastic, Edutopia, ISTE's Edtekhub, ASCD, and School Library Connection.
+She has been a consultant and featured keynote speaker at conferences across the United States and Canada.
+Liz has received multiple awards for her teaching and her work on the Triple E Framework, including the UM Golden Apple Teaching Award, ISTE’s Making IT Happen Award, and the Bronze Award for ICT Support and Services at the Reimagine Education Awards.

-She has been on numerous state and national boards including MACUL, COSN, and AACTE.
-Liz has served as the board president of MACUL, the board vice president of Ozone House, co-chair of an auxiliary committee for the U.S. Office of Education Technology on sustainable professional development in teacher education. and the co-chair of AACTE’s Innovation and Technology Committee.
-Liz is also the creator and coordinator of the Triple E Framework, which is an open-source framework for K-12 teachers and administrators to use to assess the effectiveness of technology in lesson plans.
-Liz was the creator of the 4T Virtual Conference, one of the first free synchronous online conferences for K-12 educators, serving over 3,000 educators for over 6 years.
-Liz is currently running an online certificate program at UM for K-12 administrators, tech coaches and teachers who want to advance their knowledge in education technologies.
-Recently Liz has co-created the Digital Wellness Symposium for Parents and Youth, to focus on important issues related to middle school students digital mental health.
+Liz has served on numerous state and national boards, including MACUL, COSN, and AACTE.
+She was board president of MACUL, co-chair of an auxiliary committee for the U.S. Office of Education Technology on sustainable professional development in teacher education, and co-chair of AACTE’s Innovation and Technology Committee.
+Liz is the creator and coordinator of the Triple E Framework, an open-source tool for K-12 teachers and administrators to assess the effectiveness of technology in lesson plans.
+She also created the 4T Virtual Conference, one of the first free synchronous online conferences for K-12 educators, which served over 3,000 participants during its eight-year run (2010-2018).
+Over the past decade, she has worked extensively in the field of digital wellness through partnerships and initiatives such as the UM Digital Wellness Symposium for Parents and Youth, a digital wellness partnership with AAPS middle schools, and conducted workshops for educators, librarians, and families on digital wellness and healthy screen use.

 Courses